-Why do you need a visual content strategy if you already have a content marketing strategy?
+Why do you need a visual content marketing strategy if you already have a content marketing strategy?

 According to CMI, only 32% of B2B marketers have a documented content marketing strategy and 51% of these marketers say that creating a visual content is a priority that they will focus on the following year.

-But you can’t have a great content marketing strategy if you don’t take care of your visual content strategy.
+But I believe that you can’t have a great content marketing strategy if you don’t take care of your visual marketing strategy.

 Do you want to know how important is visual content today?